ixofoundation/ixo-signx/README.md

 Through this orchestrated flow, the SignX SDK abstracts the technical intricacies, providing a straightforward and secure way for client applications to leverage mobile-to-web authentication and transaction signing on the IXO blockchain.

+The SDK is crafted to interact harmoniously with a designated server, which handles the storage and provides the necessary endpoints for polling data during the authentication and transaction processes.
+To fully leverage the SDK's capabilities and ensure a streamlined operation, it is essential to set up and utilize the accompanying server, the source code for which can be found [here](https://github.com/ixofoundation/ixo-message-relayer).

 ## 🔨 Install

 ```sh